SystemsApproach/security/infra.rst

-In much of this book we have focused on attacks against the confidentiality or integrity of information, but we also need to concern ourselves with availability of both the end systems (such as web sites) and the infrastructure of the network itself.
+In much of this book we have focused on attacks against the confidentiality or integrity of information, but we also need to concern ourselves with availability.
+This is true for both end systems (such as web sites) and the infrastructure of the network itself.
 Commonly known as *Denial of Service (DoS)* attacks, such attacks typically involve an adversary trying to overwhelm "good" resources (link